awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-managerdpsettings.md

  **Required IAM Permissions**

-The EC2 instance receiving the command must have an IAM role with the **AmazonEC2RoleforSSM** Amazon managed policy attached\.
+The EC2 instance receiving the command must have an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
 The user must have at least **ssm:SendCommand** to send the command to the instance, plus **ssm:GetCommandInvocation** to be able to read the command output\.

  **Document Steps**